huangk430/project-runway/README.md

 # project-runway
-CS178 Fashion MNIST Project 4
+An Investigation of Classification Methods for Fashion MNIST Dataset